Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool restores a deleted wiki page with full revision history and returns the restored title, specifically distinguishing it from the sibling delete-page tool.
+The description clearly states the tool restores a previously deleted wiki page with full revision history and returns the restored title.
+It distinguishes itself from sibling tools like delete-page (opposite), create-page (new page), and update-page (modify existing).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.